International arbitration: International investment and ICSID

 The International Centre for the Settlement of Investment Disputes (ICSID) is an ad hoc tribunal established pursuant to UNCITRAL Rules to arbitrate International Investment Agreements and provide foreign investors with a means for redress against states for breaches of contract.
-The ICSID was designed so that it cannot be reviewed by domestic courts which in theory makes it more enforceable.
+ICSID was designed so that it cannot be reviewed by domestic courts which in theory makes it more enforceable.
 However, state immunity to lawsuits and judgments poses a barrier to collection.

 The legal protection of foreign direct investment is guaranteed by a network of more than 2750 Bilateral Investment Treaties (BITs), Multilateral Investment Treaties, most notably the Energy Charter Treaty and a number of free trade agreements containing chapter on investment protection through investor-state dispute settlement, such as NAFTA.
 The overall number of cases concluded reached 244.
 Of them, approximately 42% were decided in favour of the state and approximately 31% in favour of the investor.
 Approximately 27% of the cases were settled.